 How to drink grappa

 Traditionally, we drink grappa after dinner because it helps with digestion.
 It should be served, either at room temperature or slightly chilled, in small glasses.
 A narrow glass with a slightly wider opening at the top (tulip-style) is ideal for enjoying the aromas.
-You should swirl the grappa gently in the glass, inhale the aroma briefly and then taste it in small sips.
+You should swirl the spirit gently in the glass, inhale the aroma briefly and then taste it in small sips.

 Some people drink grappa in the morning by blending it with a steaming shot of espresso.
 This is called “caffè corretto” which literally means “corrected coffee.”